 As human River Rats are watching the Ospreys and other birds of this watery realm, we should be ever aware of Bald Eagles haunting the shoreline.
 A combination of our still too few locally nesting birds and summer visitors from Florida make any day, on or near the water, potentially exciting.
 When suddenly the newly flight enabled Canada Goose flock explodes into the air, after fertilizing your lawn, look around.
 You may see a large dark bird close or a speck in the sky that is the cause of the panic.
 Either way you confirm to yourself that August is a great time to be alive among our feathered denizens of this great River.

-By Gerry Smith with photographs by Bill Munro
+By Sherri Leigh Smith with photographs by Bill Munro

-Gerry Smith is a senior Ornithologist, Avian Ecologist and Conservationist working to Preserve bird populations in Northern New York.
-He also published the popular guidebook, "Birding the Great Lakes Seaway Trail.
+Sherri Leigh Smith is a senior Ornithologist, Avian Ecologist and Conservationist working to Preserve bird populations in Northern New York.
+She also published the popular guidebook, "Birding the Great Lakes Seaway Trail.